turboapps/vagrant/README.md

 * Install [Vagrant](vagrantup.com/downloads)
 * Install [Virtual Box](https://www.virtualbox.org/)

-The article was written using Vagrant 1.7.4 and Virtual Box 4.3.34.
+> Author used Vagrant 1.7.4 and Virtual Box 4.3.34.
 At that time Vagrant didn't officially support Virtual Box 5.0.

 * Run **vagrant plugin install vagrant-turbo** in command prompt to install the plugin.

-Expected output
 ```
 > vagrant plugin install vagrant-turbo
 Installing the 'vagrant-turbo' plugin.
 This can take a few minutes...